OICR/softeng-blog/_posts/kevin_hartmann/2018-03-19-Drops-of-Jupyter.md

 We have a similar set-up for the notebook environment:

-- Dockerfile.create-volume: Installs the complete *anaconda* compilation of python libraries, plus other any python modules that we want to mount with our /opt volume, such as our icgc-python module or our web_page customizations to the notebook python module
+- *Dockerfile.create-volume*: Installs the complete *anaconda* compilation of python libraries, plus other any python modules that we want to mount with our /opt volume, such as our icgc-python module or our web_page customizations to the notebook python module
-- Dockerfile.notebook: Adds in our custom changes to the minimal JupyterHub notebook, as well as adding in our ICGC specific code for downloading files from our cloud (ICGC-GET), and the Oracle JVM that it depends upon
+- *Dockerfile.notebook*: Adds in our custom changes to the minimal JupyterHub notebook, as well as adding in our ICGC specific code for downloading files from our cloud (ICGC-GET), and the Oracle JVM that it depends upon
 - *demo.ipynb*: The demonstration notebook that we want to add into our notebook image, so our end users can dive in right away,and start exploring our system and it's services
 - *www_custom*: A directory containing the web related changes for to the **notebook** python module